i-am-amal/HoneyBee_Dating_App/lib/bugs.md

 ----------------------------------->>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>

 • Try to fix the bug that when a user is created gets logged out and tries to sign in it redirects again to the create account page ..try to fix the bug
+*  Have to finish the chat as soon as possible